A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Introduction

 \section{Introduction}

 Single image crowd counting is to estimate the number of objects (people, cars, cells, etc.) in an image of an unconstrained scene, i.e., an image without any restriction on the scene.
 Crowd counting has attracted much attention in recent years due to its important applications in public safety, traffic management, consumer behavior, cell counting, etc.~\cite{onoro2016towards, lempitsky2010learning, chan2008privacy}.
-In this survey, we mainly focus on people as the crowd, though the techniques discussed may be applicable in other domains.
+In this survey, we mainly focus on people as the crowd, though the techniques discussed may be extended to other domains.

+Due to the importance of crowd counting, extensive research have been done in the area, especially with the use of deep learning, which has demonstrated superior performances on various applications, such as computer vision~\cite{he2016deep, mao2021pyramid, mao2021one}, image classification~\cite{krizhevsky2012imagenet}, and multi-dimensional time series~\cite{aydin2019deep}.
+Deep learning achieves success for single image crowd counting with large-scale publicly available benchmarks~\cite{idrees2018composition, wang2020nwpu} in recent years.
+This may be due to its data-driven properties~\cite{zhang2016single, li2018csrnet} and capability of self-learning from raw data~\cite{liu2018leveraging, sam2019almost} for deep learning-based methods.
+In this work, we mainly discuss recent advanced deep learning-based single image crowd counting approaches due to its superiority in comparison to machine learning models.

-An early approach to count people is based on detection-based computer vision techniques, which is to detect individual objects, heads, or body-part and then count the total number in the image~\cite{rabaud2006counting, lin2010shape, li2008estimating}.
+Early approaches to count people are based on detection-based computer vision techniques, which are to detect individual objects, heads, or body parts and then count the total number in the image~\cite{rabaud2006counting, lin2010shape, li2008estimating}.
 However, its accuracy deteriorates quickly for crowded scenes where objects have severe occlusions.
 To overcome it, the regression-based approach has been recently proposed, which directly estimates the count by relating it with the image.
 While achieving higher accuracy than the detection-based approach for crowded scenes, it lacks adequate spatial information of the people and is less interpretable~\cite{chan2012counting, wang2015deep, chan2009bayesian}, hindering its extension to localization study.